25prabhu10/notes/docs/Languages/JavaScript/Tools/Gulp.js/Gulp.js.md

 ## How Gulp works

 - Built on **node [streams](#streams)**.
-Which is piping output from one task as an input to the next.
+Which is piping output from one task as an input to the next
-- It reads a **file once**, process it through **multiple times**, and then writes the final output file.
+- It reads a **file once**, process it through **multiple times**, and then writes the final output file
-- Pipeline/`.pipe()` operator is used.
+- Pipeline/`.pipe()` operator is used
-- Files not affected until all plugins are processed.
+- Files not affected until all plugins are processed
-- Single purpose plugins.
+- Single purpose plugins
-- Gulp makes use of call-back functions to run tasks.
+- Gulp makes use of call-back functions to run tasks
-- It is **faster** as it dose not create and read intermediary files on hard drive.
+- It is **faster** as it dose not create and read intermediary files on hard drive

 ## Gulp vs Grunt

-1. Gulp is code over configuration, Grunt is the opposite.
+1. Gulp is code over configuration, Grunt is the opposite
-2. Gulp is easier to read than Grunt.
+2. Gulp is easier to read than Grunt
-3. Gulp is based on [streams](#streams), Grunt is based on files.
+3. Gulp is based on [streams](#streams), Grunt is based on files

 ## Instruction

 1. First install [Node.js](./../../Node.js/Node.js.md) which will install npm (node package manager) along with it.
-In latest versions `npx` as well is installed.
+In latest versions `npx` as well is installed

-2. Install `gulp-cli` globally, it helps to maintain different versions of gulp.js.
+2. Install `gulp-cli` globally, it helps to maintain different versions of gulp.js

    ```bash
    npm install gulp-cli -g